Dolby Atmos Spatial Audio Mixing

 A discrete stereo mix will be created alongside the Atmos mix, ensuring you have both formats ready for release.

-Atmos Stem Mixes or mix conversions are for previously mixed and/or released albums and songs where the original mix must be preserved as closely as possible and simply expanded into the immersive format.
+Atmos Spatial Re-Mixes or mix conversions are for previously mixed and/or released albums and songs where the original mix must be preserved as closely as possible and simply expanded into the immersive format.

 Mix Conversions are created using stems from the original mix.
 The original multitrack may also be used when stems are unavailable.